-Prerequisites: satisfactory score on mathematics placement test or successful completion of MAT 81 and ENG 82 (for ESL: ELI 82W) or appropriate scores on the ACCUPLACER test
+Prerequisites: satisfactory score on mathematics placement test or successful completion of MAT 81 and ENG 82 or appropriate course waivers or ACCUPLACER scores Lab fee

 The basic concepts of inorganic, organic, and elementary biochemistry are examined.
 This course is recommended for those students who have never studied chemistry in high school, are under-prepared and wish to enter an allied health program, or are planning eventually to pursue a scientifically oriented career requiring the more rigorous CHE 101-102 sequence.